YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 * Subclass differs from superclass and other subclasses in ________ or ________. (behavior, structure)
 * Subclass must not be ________. (instance)

+Level 6: Resource response with Reference:

+> Please review the [Generalization](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.

 #### Generalization does not follow isA rule